akukoder/fortify-tabler-admin/README.md

 And if you choose horizontal, you have an option to set it to sticky.

+## Combo Header

+For vertical layout, you can choose to enable header.

 # Known Issue

 1. [Not working with Laravel Voyager](https://github.com/akukoder/fortify-tabler-admin/issues/3#issuecomment-1099368495).